 Practical things you can do to live the Blue Zone way

-Drink Sardinian wine – Sardinian Cannonau wine has the world’s highest levels of antioxidants.
-Drink a glass or two a day.
+- Enjoy Sardinian wine in moderation – Sardinian Cannonau wine has the world’s highest levels of antioxidants.

-Eat fermented soya – arguably the world’s most perfect food, eaten by the world’s longest-lived women.
-Contains a plant oestrogen that makes skin look younger.n
+- Eat fermented soya – arguably the world’s most perfect food, eaten by the world’s longest-lived women.
+Contains a plant oestrogen that makes skin look younger.